jyang297/myHFsentimental_ROBERTA/README.md

 Other values were left at their defaults as listed [here](https://huggingface.co/transformers/main_classes/trainer.html#transformers.TrainingArguments).

-# Citation
+# Citation and contact
 Please cite [this paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3489963) when you use our model.
+Feel free to reach out to [christian.siebert@uni-hamburg.de](mailto:christian.siebert@uni-hamburg.de) with any questions or feedback you may have.

 ```
 @article{heitmann2020,